What’s common between shoppers longingly staring at storefront windows and those signing up for multiple demos and trials?

 - Shorten and standardize their sales cycles

-- Ultimately, increase revenue and profits through accurate insights and predictions.
+- Ultimately, increase close rates and return on investment through accurate insights and predictions.